MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/new.md

 - Dynamics 365 Guides Common Data Service 104.1907.0.18 or later.
 [Learn how to upgrade to the latest solution.](upgrade.md)

 - Dynamics 365 Guides PC app and HoloLens app versions 104.1907.XXXX or later.
-[Learn how to install the apps.]().
+[Learn how to sign up for the preview and install the apps.](setup.md).

 ### July 9, 2019